voelzmo/codex/proto-bosh.md

 > style of deployment.
 How do we want to handle that?
 Does
 > Genesis need an update for a `--type` flag to `new env`?

+> TODO: i also had to copy the aws key up to the bastion host.

 ```
 $ make deploy
 No existing genesis-created bosh-init statefile detected.
 Please